RHS Growing Guides

 Section 1 of 7

-If you don’t want to harvest the edible flowers or seeds, then remove the flower stems as soon as they appear, to prolong the leafy harvests.
-It’s worth leaving a few plants to go to seed though, to provide you with seeds to sow next year, or you can just let some self-seed if you prefer.
+Each sowing should give you several harvests before the plants start to flower.
+This will happen sooner in hot, dry weather and plants will then stop producing leaves to concentrate on setting seed.
+If you don’t want to harvest the edible flowers or seeds, remove the flower stems as soon as they appear, to prolong the leafy harvests.
+It’s worth leaving a few plants to go to seed though, to provide you with some to sow next year.
+As coriander is an annual, plants will die after setting seed.

 Month by Month